JonathanPerkins/licw-challenge/README.md

 Required before first public release:

 * Add support for F2F, 2xF2F and first QSOs
-* Add one QSO per band validation (use highest score if duplicates)
 * Add better error handling

 Not essential, but possibly nice to have: